oraichain/oraiwasm/package/plus/vrfdkg/DOCS.md

 - Publicly-verifiable: anyone can verify that a random number is calculated correctly with provided proofs, a combined signature and a combined public key.

-- Bias-resistant: no one can behave disonestly to lead the generator toward their advantage, because each shared part can be verified onchain.
+- Bias-resistant: no one can behave disonestly to lead the generator toward their advantage, because each shared part can be verified on-chain.

 - Decentralized: a set of independent parties produces random numbers, by commiting all their public keys in init phrase.